Observation of Improved Accuracy over Classical Sparse Ground-State Solvers using a Quantum Computer

 Quantum computing holds great promise for expanding the frontier of feasible computation across a range of challenging problems.
-One such longstanding and promising problem is the diagonalization of high-dimensional matrices representing properties of many-body quantum systems.
+One such longstanding and promising problem is the diagonalization of high-dimensional Hamiltonian matrices representing energies of many-body quantum systems.
 In particular, estimating low energies and low-energy states is a key subroutine in many calculations across physics and chemistry.
-The problem can be formulated as the approximation of extremal eigenvalues and eigenvectors of Hermitian matrices whose dimensions are exponential in the size of the quantum system.
+The problem can be formulated as the approximation of extremal eigenvalues and eigenvectors of Hamiltonians, whose Hermitian matrix representations have exponential dimensions in the size of the quantum system.

-A wide range of classical algorithms also tackle this problem. \emph{Exact diagonalization} methods, like Lanczos' method and its descendants~\cite{lanczos1950iteration,saad2011numerical}, seek to approximate extremal eigenvalues with arbitrary precision.
-However, these techniques require matrix-vector multiplication, which incurs costs scaling at least linearly with the dimension and therefore exponentially with the system size.
-Moving beyond exact diagonalization necessitates accepting heuristic approaches, leading to approximations that are not completely controlled or understood.
+Sample-based algorithms have recently emerged as leading candidates to offer the first quantum advantages over classical diagonalization methods~\cite{kanno2023quantum,robledomoreno2024chemistry,sugisaki2025hamiltonian,mikkelsen2025quantum,yu2025quantum}.
+These methods are based on using quantum circuits to sample configurations of the simulated system, then using a classical processor to project and diagonalize the Hamiltonian in the subspace spanned by the sampled configurations.

-A leading category of heuristics, building quite directly on ideas from the Lanczos method, is \emph{selected configuration interaction} (SCI), which was developed for computational chemistry~\cite{Huron_1973_CIPSI,tubman2016deterministic_SCI,holmes2016heat_SCI,holmes2016efficient_SCI,sharma2017semistochastic_SCI,zhang2025TrimCI_SCI}.
-SCI seeks to iteratively build up an orthonormal basis for a subspace that captures a good approximation to the ground (or low-lying excited) state.
-SCI encompasses a variety of heuristics that follow this general scheme, varying in exactly how the expansion and truncation of the basis is implemented during the iteration step.
-The resulting approximate ground state is sparse, since it is supported within a basis of polynomial size.
+This approach offers two key advantages over other quantum diagonalization algorithms.
+First, since the projection and diagonalization are implemented classically, the resulting approximate energies are \emph{variational} up to the precision of the classical diagonalization, meaning that they upper bound the true ground state energy of the full Hamiltonian effectively exactly.
+This means that the energies can be compared to results of classical approximate diagonalization methods, and if the energies from the quantum algorithm are lower then they must also have lower error, even if the true ground state energy is unknown.
+Second, the basis of sampled configurations forms a classical witness for the approximate ground state energy.
+This means that results can be efficiently validated by a third party without a quantum computer.
+These two features together mean that if we can achieve a quantum advantage using a sample-based diagonalization method, it will be both \emph{unconditional} and \emph{classically verifiable}.